anzowu527/Machine-Learning-Project/README.md

   3. Used **_t-SNE_** to further understand the data's structure.
 Small clusters observed.
   4. Employ **_ANOVA_** test to check if there are any statistically significant differences in the mean of the continuous target variable betweeen the categories of a nominal variable

+### Clustering Analysis for chemical data
+- The goal of this project is to familiarize with and understand the clustering techniques
+- Method used:
+  1. Performed K-mean Clustering: finding the optimal k using elbow method
+  2. Used DBSCAN to get the clusters: finding the optimal epsilon using k-distance method
+  3. Used t-SNE to visualize the k-mean clusters and DBSCAN clusters
+  4. Using Cosine Distance as an alternate distance metric for k-mean clustering because the data is composed of binary values